 - Protecting people (other than those at work) against risks to their health and safety arising out of work activities

-The Health & Safety at Work Act or HASAWA for short applies to all work activity and situations.
+The Act applies to all work activity and situations.
 It imposes duties on everyone concerned with work and workplace activities.
 This includes: employers, the self-employed and employees; manufacturers, designers and suppliers; and people in control of premises.

 - What is corporate manslaughter?